 Rising damp can also be an issue worth looking out for.
 This is when water from the ground rises up through the walls.
 Rising damp can be prevented by installing a protective layer around the base of your home known as a damp proof course.
 If your home already has a damp proof course and you’re experiencing damage, it could be a case of looking into damp proof course repair as these protective layers can sometimes get damaged by things like tree roots.

 Ventilate your home

-Sometimes a simple lack of ventilation can lead to damp.
+Sometimes a simple lack of ventilation can lead to dampness.
 Without ventilation, condensation can collect on walls.
-This is most common in an unventilated bathroom or kitchen in which steam is regularly being produced, however condensation can also be formed just from us breathing.
+This is most common in an unventilated bathroom or kitchen in which steam is regularly being produced, however, condensation can also be formed just from us breathing.
 You can ventilate your home by opening windows.
-Installing extractor fans can also be useful for helping to pump out water vapour in rooms such as the bathroom and kitchen.
+Installing extractor fans can also be useful for helping to pump out water vapor in rooms such as the bathroom and kitchen.